goepp/ml-in-genomics-2021/README.md

 conda activate mlgen
 jupyter notebook
 ```
 And your notebook should open in a web browser.
+Now select the kernel `Python (mlgen)` inside Jupyter Notebook.
+You're good to go!